Somu-nandi/MakeYourResume/SETUP.md

-# Setup Guide for Professional Resume Builder
+# Setup Guide for MakeYourResume

-This guide will help you set up and run the Professional Resume Builder application on your local machine.
+This guide will help you set up and run the MakeYourResume application on your local machine.

 ## Prerequisites